wasabikev/AI-UI/static/markdown/Product Specification Document v1.md

 ## Final Note

 This application is intended to be a starting point for integrating with the OpenAI GPT-4 model.
 It provides the foundational structure for a fully functional chatbot platform with a focus on maintaining chat history, allowing for further development and customization based on specific requirements.

+I need guidance and coding support for features and troubleshooting.
+You will provide the needed support to move the project forward and overcome challenges.
+You will ask what feature we are working on next and then I will provide guidance.